dscalzi/Claritas/README.md

   * Always present on ForgeMods (1.7-1.12).
   * Never present in all other circumstances.

 Only id and group can be resolved on 1.13+.
-Only group can be resolved for litemods.

 #### Using an argFile